César Ramírez (footballer)

-César Augusto Ramírez Caje (born 24 March 1977), nicknamed El Tigre (Tiger), is a Paraguayan retired footballer who played as a forward.
+César Augusto Ramírez Caje (born 24 March 1977), nicknamed El Tigre (Tiger), is a Paraguayan politician and retired footballer who played as a forward.

 He spent most of his professional career with Cerro Porteño (two spells, nine seasons in total), but also competed in Argentina and Portugal.

 A Paraguayan international for nine years, Ramírez represented the nation at the 1998 World Cup.

+In 2018, Ramírez was elected governor of the Paraguayan department of Canindeyú as the candidate of the Colorado Party.
+Since 2023, he is serving as Paraguay's National Secretary of Sports.

 Club career

 Born in Curuguaty, Ramírez made his Paraguayan Primera División on 24 June 1995 at the age of 18, featuring for Club Cerro Corá in a 0–0 draw against Club Olimpia.
 In January 1997 he moved abroad for the first time, going on to spend two 1/2-seasons with Sporting Clube de Portugal, for whom he rarely played.

 In 1999, following a spell in Argentina with Club Atlético Vélez Sársfield, Ramírez signed with Cerro Porteño back in his homeland, scoring seven goals in 22 games in the 2001 national championship to help his team lift the trophy.
 He bettered that to a career-high 13 goals three years later, with the tournament also ending in conquest.

 Ramírez joined Brazil's Clube de Regatas do Flamengo in 2005, netting 11 times in 32 matches all competitions comprised during his one-year spell and ranking tenth-alltime foreign top scorer at the time of his retirement.
 Subsequently, he returned to Cerro for a further four top level campaigns, calling it quits at 33.